• Skip to main content

 Q. How long will devilled eggs keep?

-They should keep for 2-3 days if refrigerated.
+They should keep for 2-3 days if covered and refrigerated.

 Q. Can you freeze devilled eggs?